Reedwan-Ahmed/Matlab-Project-Noise-Cancellation-and-Modulation-Audiogram-/README.md

 # 🎵 MATLAB Project: Noise Cancellation and Modulation (Audiogram) - Full code and Paper Included

 ## 📌 Overview
 This MATLAB-based project provides an **audio processing system** that performs **noise cancellation, amplitude modulation (AM), and audio enhancement**.
 Built with **MATLAB App Designer**, it allows users to **record, analyze, modify, and export** audio signals using advanced **signal processing techniques**.
-I made this along with 3 of my groupmates, so it's teamwork.
+I made this along with 3 of my groupmates for our EEE 3208 Communication Lab OEL, so it's teamwork.

 ## 🚀 Features
 - **📥 Audio Input:** Load audio files (WAV, M4A) or record live audio.